gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 }
 ```

-In the previous cpde sample, the section of the `Page` component will only be rendered if `featureA` is activated.
+In the previous code sample, the section of the `Page` component will only be rendered if `featureA` is activated.

-## Conditionally register a route
+## Conditionally register a page

-Since the application hasn't been bootstrapped yet during the route registration phase, the feature flags cannot be retrieved from `FeatureFlagsContext` to conditionally register a route.
+Now, conditionally registering a page and it's navigation items based on a feature flag is more complex since the default registration mechanism is executed before the application has bootstrapped, meaning that the feature flags has not been fetched yet from the server.

-To address this, Squide offers a [deferred registration](../reference/registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items) mechanism in two-phases:
+To address this, Squide offers an alternate [deferred registration](../reference/registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items) mechanism in two-phases:

-1. The first phase allows modules to register their routes and navigation items that are not dependent on initial data.
+1. The first phase allows modules to register their pages and navigation items that are not dependent on initial data.

-2. The second phase enables modules to register routes and navigation items that are dependent on initial data.
+2. The second phase enables modules to register pages and navigation items that are dependent on initial data.
 We refer to this second phase as **deferred registrations**.

 To defer a registration to the second phase, a module registration function can **return an anonymous function**.
 Once the modules are registered and the [completeLocalModuleRegistrations](../reference/registration/completeRemoteModuleRegistrations.md) function is called, the deferred registration functions will be executed.